-- This work takes us from parametric to non-parametric. - The limit implies infinite dimensional w. - Gaussian processes are generally non-parametric: combine data with covariance function to get model. - This representation cannot be summarized by a parameter vector of a fixed size.
+- We've seen how we go from parametric to non-parametric. - The limit implies infinite dimensional w. - Gaussian processes are generally non-parametric: combine data with covariance function to get model. - This representation cannot be summarized by a parameter vector of a fixed size.